s1syphus/teammaze/README.txt

 -Mamp if you're on a Mac
 --www.mamp.info/en/index.html

-2. Clone the application from: https://github.com/migabreu/maizemaze
+2. Get the website and other necessary files from: https://github.com/migabreu/maizemaze

 3. Place a copy of the website_wip into the htdocs folder (mamp only) -For wamp users, website_wip goes into the www folder found in the wamp folder (/your_installation_path/www)